hashicorp/vault/website/source/docs/secrets/ad/index.html.md

 Most secrets engines must be configured in advance before they can perform their functions.
 These steps are usually completed by an operator or configuration management tool.

-1. Add the AD secrets plugin to your catalogue:
+1. Enable the Active Directory secrets engine:

     ```text
-    $ vault write sys/plugins/catalog/ad \
-        sha_256=7967092173cd96565870b8494f9e64dc29cf0f191e33a2f89b53674907c4ef20 \
-        command="vault-plugin-secrets-active-directory"
-    ```

-    To obtain the binary and current sha_256, visit [the plugin's Github repo](https://github.com/hashicorp/vault-plugin-secrets-active-directory) and refer to its readme.
-The sha_256 can also be obtained by running `$ sha256sum vault-plugin-secrets-active-directory` where "vault-plugin-secrets-active-directory" is the binary itself.

-2. Enable the Active Directory secrets engine:

-    ```text
-    $ vault secrets enable -plugin-name='ad' plugin
+    $ vault secrets enable ad
     Success!
 Enabled the ad secrets engine at: ad/
     ```

     By default, the secrets engine will mount at the name of the engine.
 To enable the secrets engine at a different path, use the `-path` argument.

-3. Configure the credentials that Vault uses to communicate with Active Directory to generate passwords:
+2. Configure the credentials that Vault uses to communicate with Active Directory to generate passwords:

     ```text